On the computational power of $C$-random strings: Introduction

-It looks like the answer to this question should be positive.
-Kummer\cite{kum} showed that for each universal machine $U$, there is a time-bounded disjunctive truth-table reduction from $H$ to $R_U$.
-However the time of this reduction is very far from polynomial (see~\cite{abk}).
+Is $H \notin \PP^{R_U}$ for some universal $U$?
+There is some evidence that the answer to this question should be affirmative.
+Kummer\cite{kum} showed that for each universal machine $U$, there is a time-bounded disjunctive truth-table reduction from $H$ to $R_U$: That is, there is a computable function that takes $x$ as input, and produces a list of strings, with the property that $x \in H$ if and only if at least one of the strings is in $R_U$.
+However, it was shown in \cite{abk} that, no matter what computable time bound t one picks, there is some $U$ such that the disjunctive truth-table reduction from $H$ to $R_U$ requires more time than $t$.
 It should be noted that the analogue of Kummer's theorem does not hold for prefix complexity~\cite{mp}.

 Let us consider another question.
-How powerful can be $R_U$ for \emph{some} universal $U$?
+How powerful can $R_U$ be for \emph{some} universal $U$?
 It was shown in~\cite{abk} that there exists a universal $U$ such that $H$ can be reduced to $R_U$ by disjunctive truth-table in double exponential time.

 Our main result is the following \begin{theorem} There exists a universal decompressor $U$ such that $H \in \PP^{R_U}$. \end{theorem}